mrd0x/BITB/README.md

 Furthermore, if you're using a Windows template you should update the `logo.svg` which is the icon of the website you're masquerading as.
 The default logo is Microsoft.

+# Windows-DarkMode-Delay

+The Windows-DarkMode-Delay folder makes use of jQuery's fadeIn() function to add a slight delay to the pop-up window as it appears.
+This is only one way of making the Window appear in a delayed fashion, there's various other ways to do the same.

 # Final Thought

 To get the most out of this you should determine the OS from the user agent and the color preference and display the appropriate template.